Is There Room For San Francisco In San Francisco?

-1. Cleaning: last summer, the model was photographed, and cleaned and assessed by community members, librarians, city planners, writers, artists and friends, while discussing the character, changes and futures of neighbourhoods and the city as a whole.
+1. Cleaning: the model was photographed, and cleaned and assessed by community members, librarians, city planners, writers, students, scholars, artists and friends, discussions on the character, changes and futures of neighbourhoods, and the city as a whole.

-3. Making Room For San Francisco aims to put the scale model on public display in its entirety in 2020, inviting different audiences and participants to come together to imagine, perform, and participate in shaping, formulating, and speculating what living in this city should be.
+3. Making Room For San Francisco will put the scale model on public display in its entirety, working together with different audiences and participants to come together to imagine, perform, and participate in shaping, formulating, and speculating what living in this city should be.
 Scheduled for 2020, cancelled due to corona.
 Sign petition here